historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 [Ecclesiastes/Qoheleth: Close Reading, Part 2 (6:10-12:14)](https://odysee.com/@CoreyStephanPh.D.:c/ecclesiastes-part2:0)

-#### CONTENT QUIZ on 8: Ecclesiastes/Qoheleth is due by 11:59 PM on Friday, March 28.
+#### CONTENT QUIZ on 8: Ecclesiastes/Qoheleth is due by 11:59 PM on Friday, October 24.

 #### 9: What are the Gospels?

-March 31-April 4
+October 27-31

 *What are the Gospels?*